Hindi in Bihar

-Hindi is one of the official languages of Bihar, whilst the majority of the people speak one of the Bihari languages.
+Hindi is one of the official languages in the Indian state of Bihar.
+Although Hindustani is the lingua-franca of the region, the majority of the people natively speak one of the Bihari languages.

 Hindi journalism

 Biharbandhu was the first Hindi newspaper published from Bihar.
 It was started in 1872 by Keshav Ram Bhatta, a Maharashtrian Brahman settled in Biharsharif.
 Hindi journalism in Bihar, and specially Patna, could make little headway initially.
 It was mainly due to lack of respect for Hindi among the people at large.
 Many Hindi journals took birth and after a lapse of time vanished.
-Many journals were shelved even in the embryo.
+Many journals were shelved even in the embryonic state.
 But once Hindi enlisted the official support, it started making a dent into the remote areas in Bihar.
 Hindi journalism also acquired wisdom and maturity and its longevity was prolonged.
 Hindi was introduced in the law courts in Bihar in 1880.

 20th-century publications

 The beginning of the twentieth century was marked by a number of notable new publications.
 A monthly magazine named Bharat Ratna was started from Patna in 1901.
 It was followed by Kshtriya Hitaishi, Aryavarta from Dinapure, Patna, Udyoga and Chaitanya Chandrika.
 Udyog was edited by Vijyaanand Tripathy, a famous poet of the time and Chaitanya Chandrika by Krishna Chaitanya Goswami, a literary figures of that time.
 This literary activities were not confined to Patna alone but to many districts of Bihar.